Case Study: Google Search Ads vs. Facebook Ads for a Small Local Business

 WordStream has found that businesses running Facebook ads get more organic page fans

 Even though Facebook ads proved to have an expensive CPA for this client, I would not ignore the overall impact and brand awareness that can be achieved using the platform.
 We were able to reach more people who weren’t actively searching for relevant terms.

 I recommend that SME’s invest the time and effort into Facebook, and consistently post and share content to develop their brand and online presence.

 By testing and trialling both Facebook and search ads as part of the marketing mix, you can find what works best for you.
 I would also suggest having patience when it comes to social media advertising – the more you grow your following, the more success you’ll have.

 About the author

-Lauren Ahluwalia is a Digital Marketing Consultant at Hallam Internet, offering paid social advertising.
+Lauren Ahluwalia is a Digital Marketing Consultant at Hallam, offering paid social advertising.
 Lauren is one of eight social media trainers for Facebook’s ‘She Means Business’ campaign, which aims to train 10,000 female entrepreneurs.